FEATURED

 Emotions can be very challenging for younger kids, who feel different emotions in just a minute.
 And they may not have the ability to identify and convey what they feel.
 Your child could spit on you, others, or the ground:

-Your child could be anxious or stressed out because of something in their surroundings—it could be a wet bathroom floor, pungent smells, loud noises, flying insects, or simply a change in routine.
-Spitting can be a coping mechanism to deal with their stress.
+Your child could be anxious or stressed because of something in their surroundings.
+It could be a wet bathroom floor, pungent smells, loud noises, flying insects, or simply a change in routine.
+Spitting can be a coping mechanism to deal with stress.

 There’s a good chance that your kid is honoring a new friend with the highest form of flattery—by imitating what they have seen their friend doing.
 If you are sure that your child’s spitting is linked to their interactions with a specific child, you could work through this problem along with the parents of that child.